HJAgresta/HighTale/README.md

 scons generate_bindings=yes bits=64
 ```

-after that inorder to build what you coded in c++ you can run in the hightale folder
+after that inorder to build what you coded in c++ you can navigate the native tools to the hightale folder
-after running visual studio 2019

 ```
 scons platform=windows
 ```